tdamiano/site/content/project/RCAA/index.md

 # Reproducible Version

-Code for the analyses used in this paper as well as for this website are available here.
 We are working hard to make as much of the empirical work accessible, reproducible, and open.
-It will be posted shortly.
+Replication code can be found [here](https://github.com/tdamiano/gwd2019-rcaa)

 ### Citation